-AR applications looking to scale will be keeping a close eye on hardware manufacturers, with cheap and effective AR enabled devices playing a key role in the development and uptake of these products in the near future.
+AR applications looking to scale to a mass consumption product will be keeping a close eye on hardware manufacturers, with cheap and effective AR enabled devices playing a key role in the development and uptake of these products in the near future.
 While the hardware matures, apps that can provide a compelling AR experience through current mobile devices have an incredibly large distribution channel to take advantage of.

 RTLS + AR apps

 Common AR applications available today use a marker to trigger the content which is sufficient for projects where the user doesn’t need to be moving to experience the AR benefits (Reading a magazine with an AR graphic to link to a webshop for example).
 Other AR applications for smartphones where the users physical location are important, typically include GPS and use SLAM to pinpoint the user’s location and to detect device orientation.
 Utilizing RTLS to enhance the AR experience helps create more immersive experiences by relying on physical proximity to automatically trigger the experience instead of conscious behavior like scanning a marker with your phone camera.